kaiszybiak/RoboND-Rover-Project/writeup.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.
 To locate passable areas, the captured image is processed with a threshold filter.
 The threshold of `> rgb(160, 160, 160)` turned out to be good.
-For rock sample detection I created the `find_rocks()` function, which uses a threshold of `rgb(160, 160, 160)` for the rock samples.
+For rock sample detection I created the `rock_sample_detection()` function, which uses a threshold of `rgb(160, 160, 160)` for the rock samples.

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.